 Building on our combined skills, experiences and interests, our social media editorial board provides a robust, timely and supportive reviewing process for all articles submitted for publication on the blog.
 This enables us to publish good quality, topical content that we hope will inform and educate as widely as possible.

 About the EAPC blog – we publish articles twice a week currently reaching health and social care practitioners, academics, researchers and advocacy consultants involved in palliative/end-of-life care in about 170 countries of the world.
-Our viewing statistics for the past year (2018) show that 41.78% of views are from Europe,with the remainder from North America (38.57%), Asia (8.88%), Latin America and the Caribbean (4.86%), Oceania (4.70) and Africa (1%), so your post should reach a wide, international audience.
+Our viewing statistics for 2018 show that 40% of views were from North America, 39% from Europe, with the remainder from Asia (10%), Latin America and the Caribbean (5%), Oceania (4%) and Africa (1%), so your post should reach a wide, international audience.
 The average daily viewing of the blog in 2018 was 340.
 Viewing statistics are accumulative as people frequently look at posts months, or even years, after initial publication.
 You can access the blog via the EAPC website www.eapcnet.eu or at www.eapcnet.wordpress.com

 Julie has been CEO of the European Association for Palliative Care since January 2015.
 Originally a nurse, Julie has worked in palliative care for nearly 30 years and has worked in both adult and children’s palliative care.
 She has held a variety of posts in clinical care; management; research; policy and the voluntary sector.
 She successfully completed a PhD by research exploring respite in children’s palliative care.
 She has written and published widely and is a member of the editorial board of the International Journal of Palliative Nursing.
 Julie is also currently chair of the Worldwide Hospice and Palliative Care Alliance.